Capgemini/powerapps-specflow-bindings/README.md

 ```

 We also support the use of
-[faker.js](https://github.com/marak/Faker.js) moustache template syntax for generically test data dynamically at run-time.
+[faker.js](https://github.com/marak/Faker.js) moustache template syntax for generating dynamic test data at run-time.
 Please refer to the faker documentation for all of the functionality that is available.

 The below JSON will generate a contact with a random name, credit limit, email address, and date of birth in the past 90 years: